 Notifications are the must-have feature for almost any kind of mobile apps and marketplaces these days.
 Various updates and reminders depend on this, at first sight, a tiny feature.
-In this article we’d like to share with you the following:
+In this article, we’d like to share with you the following:

 The specifics of different app notifications;.
-What kind of notification would work the best for your B2B or B2C marketplace app?
+What kind of notification would work best for your B2B or B2C marketplace app?

 [Code part] How to create SMS alert system, email notification system and in-app messaging examples for your marketplace type;